t4d-gmbh/git-and-its-remotes/source/content/organizing_and_more/github_org_elements.md

 In an academic context, GitHub's organization structure can be leveraged to streamline collaboration and project management.
 Here's how it might look:

-- **Organization Creation**: Your university's research lab could create an organization on GitHub to host various research projects.
+- <i class="fas fa-people-roof"></i> **Organization Creation**: Your university's research lab could create an organization on GitHub to host various research projects.
 The faculty members could be the owners of the organization, overseeing the projects and managing access.

-- **Team Formation**: Create teams within the organization for different research groups or projects.
+- <i class="fas fa-people-group"></i> **Team Formation**: Create teams within the organization for different research groups or projects.
 Each team would have access to specific repositories based on their roles and responsibilities.
 This might be useful for managing permissions and collaboration within the lab.
 For example, a team of students working on a specific project could have access to the corresponding repository.

-- **Repository Management**: Each research project could have its own repository within the organization (or multiple repositories).
+- {octicon}`repo` **Repository Management**: Each research project could have its own repository within the organization (or multiple repositories).
 These repositories could contain code, data, manuscripts, and other project-related files.
 By using repositories, you can maintain version control, track changes, and collaborate effectively on research projects.

-- **Progress Tracking**: Track the research project's progress using issues, project boards (which can be linked to multiple repositories), and pull requests within the repositories.
-This would help in managing tasks, tracking milestones, and reviewing contributions from team members.
+- **Progress Tracking**: Track the research project's progress using {octicon}`issue-opened` issues, {octicon}`project` project boards (which can be linked to multiple repositories), and {octicon}`git-pull-request;0.8em` pull requests within the repositories.
+This would help in managing tasks, tracking {octicon}`milestone;0.8em` milestones, and reviewing contributions from team members.

 #### Collaborating with External Partners